 Catapult is one of the heavy-hitters in the independent publisher game.
 They publish stellar literary fiction and non-fiction from diverse voices, such as You Exist Too Much and The Crying Book.
 Catapult was founded by Elizabeth Koch (yes, that Koch) and publishes upwards of 40 books annually.
 Since launching in 2015, Catapult has merged with Counterpoint and their Soft Skull imprint.
 In addition to these two reputable presses, Catapult operates the Black Balloon Publishing imprint, also founded by Koch in 2010.

 Europa Editions is perhaps best known in popular culture for publishing the Neopolitan quartet series by Elena Ferrante.
-They publish high quality fiction with the intention of bringing “fresh international voices” to US and UK audiences.
+They publish high-quality fiction with the intention of bringing “fresh international voices” to US and UK audiences.
 A lot of their books are works in translation.
 This independent publisher puts out about 35 books a year.
 A majority of their authors are from/based in Europe, but they do have an international focus and publish authors from across the globe.

 Haymarket Books was founded in 2001 and is named after the 1886 Haymarket affair.
 They are a radical socialist press mainly focused on publishing political nonfiction and academic texts.
 They publish 40 to 50 books a season.
 Great thinkers such as Angela Y. Davis and Rebecca Solnit are among their published authors.
 They also have really awesome Social Teach-Ins, many of which they provide for free on their YouTube channel.

 Tin House began as a reputable magazine and moved into publishing in 2002 as an imprint of Bloomsbury.
 In 2005, Tin House broke out on their own as an indie publisher.
 Although Tin House Magazine had to shut down in 2018, they are still going strong in the world of publishing.
 They publish amazing literary fiction, nonfiction, and poetry.
-Some books coming out in 2020 include A Girl Is A Body of Water, Scorpionfish, and Things We Didn’t Talk About When I Was a Girl.
+Some upcoming books in 2020 include A Girl Is A Body of Water, Scorpionfish, and Things We Didn’t Talk About When I Was a Girl.

 The Feminist Press has a self-explanatory name, and they are very reputable.
 They publish excellent intersectional feminist literature and nonfiction from around the world.
-This independent press was founded in 1970 as a component of second wave feminism.
+This independent press was founded in 1970 as a component of second-wave feminism.
 They have grown with the ever-evolving cultural landscapes of feminism, gender identity, and social justice.
 The Names of All the Flowers is a notable 2020 book, and they have an incredible backlist.

 Two Dollar Radio is a delight.
 Per their slogan, they publish “books too loud to ignore” that have garnered literary and mainstream recognition.
 Two Dollar Radio is a perfect example of why independent publishers are so important.
 They publish works that would most likely have been snubbed by mainstream corps, including A History of My Brief Body and They Can’t Kill Us Until They Kill Us.
 They also run Moving Pictures, a film production aspect of the company.